-Master of Arts in Sociology Internship Option
+Master of Arts in Sociology internship option

-Instead of authoring a thesis, you can participate in an internship that will allow you to gain further experience in sociology and apply the new theories and objectives you learned in your master’s degree.
+Instead of authoring a thesis, you can participate in an internship that will allow you to gain further experience in sociology an apply the new theories and objectives you learned in your master’s degree.

 Upon completion of all coursework requirements and having the course of study approved by your graduate committee, the committee and the internship coordinator will assist you in finding an appropriate setting for the internship experience.

-The internship placement is usually not a paid position and should not to be at your place of employment.
+The internship placement is usually not a paid position and should not be at your place of employment.
 An exception to this general rule would be the case where you do your internship in a substantially different area of service at your place of employment.

 In order to complete this option, you must: